-In some circumstances, local laws require that Microsoft Teams retain telephone records (for billing purposes) for a specific period of time, in those circumstances Microsoft Teams follows the law for each region.
+In some circumstances, local laws require that Microsoft Teams retains telephone records (for billing purposes) for a specific period of time, in those circumstances Microsoft Teams follows the law for each region.

-Additionally, if a company requests that Microsoft Teams hold a user's data to support a legal obligation, Microsoft will respect the company administrator's request.
+Additionally, if a company requests that Microsoft Teams holds a user's data to support a legal obligation, Microsoft will respect the company administrator's request.

 Right to withdraw consent